 Day4: Sapa -Tam Duong (B/ L / D) 78 km

-Started from Sapa by cycling about 16 kilometres uphill to the Vietnam highest pass at 2000 meters above sea level where you see beautiful Silver Waterfall and Tram Ton heaven gate then it is downhill for around 26 kilometres on the road described as the most beautiful one in Vietnam with breathtaking scenery all the way to Binh Lu.
-In the late afternoon you will arrive in Tam Duong, where you will stay overnight in a comfortable Hotel.
+Started from Sapa by cycling about 16 kilometers uphill to Vietnam's highest pass at 2000 meters above sea level where you see beautiful Silver Waterfall and Tram Ton heaven gate then it is downhill for around 26 kilometers on the road described as the most beautiful one in Vietnam with breathtaking scenery all the way to Binh Lu.
+In the late afternoon, you will arrive in Tam Duong, where you will stay overnight in a comfortable Hotel.

 Day5: TamDuong – Sin Ho (B/ L / D) 60 km

-We cycling through Tam Duong plain which is covered in shark’s teeth-like limestone karst.
-We would visit a village of Mang people near Sin Ho with the next stop being Sin Ho which is home land of the Red Hmong, Kho Mu, Mang and Dao ethnic minorities.
+We cycled through Tam Duong plain which is covered in shark’s teeth-like limestone karst.
+We would visit a village of Mang people near Sin Ho with the next stop being Sin Ho which is the homeland of the Red Hmong, Kho Mu, Mang and Dao ethnic minorities.
 They are settled there longtime ago and still retain their traditional culture and habits.
 The trip to Sin Ho is occasionally suspended due to the restriction of the local authority.

 Day6: Sin Ho – Chan Nua – MuongLay (B/ L / D) 60 km

-We Cycling down hill to Chan Nua then cycling to Lai Chau have a couple pretty big climbs and then follow the picturesque Nam Na river into Muang Say (aka “Old Lai Chau”).
+We are Cycling downhill to Chan Nua then cycling to Lai Chau have a couple of pretty big climbs and then follow the picturesque Nam Na river into Muang Say (aka “Old Lai Chau”).
 We stay at the hip Lan Anh hotel where there no doubt will be an active badminton game in the evening.

 Day7: Lai Chau – Dien Bien Phu (B/ L / D) 106 km